Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

 Children’s Development Bank: savings and loans controlled by children

-CIVA has been working with Butterflies to develop a children’s banking programme run by the children themselves and targeted at street and working children.
-Today children’s banks are operating in India, Pakistan, Bangladesh, Nepal and Sri Lanka, where there are now 150 projects operating.
-In 2006 by mutual agreement, ChildHope took over CIVA’s role in managing the Comic Relief grant and supporting Butterflies.
+CIVA worked with Butterflies to develop a children’s banking programme run by the children themselves targeted street and working children as savers and borrowers.
+Today there are children’s banks in India, Pakistan, Bangladesh, Nepal and Sri Lanka, with around 200 projects in operation.
+In 2006 by mutual agreement, ChildHope took over CIVA’s role in managing the Comic Relief grant obtained to create this programme.

 ChildLine India and Child Helpline International: telephone helplines for street children

 ChildLine India provides a crisis intervention assistance service to children on the streets with any problem (health, safety, abuse, abandonment, problems with the police and justice systems, wanting to be reunited with their families…).
-Today, ChildLine India is operational in 291 Indian cities and districts trhough a network of 540 partner organsiations, and has taken over 31 million distress calls since its inception.
+Today, ChildLine India is operational in 366 Indian cities and districts through a network of over 700 partner organsiations, and has taken over 36 million distress calls since its inception.
 It is backed by the Government of India.

 BOOKS & LITERACY FOR DEVELOPMENT